ESGI194-Group-1/SolverTestProject/README.md

 to your particular machine when the code is first run after a change.
 Depending on the code this make take some time.
 Repeated runs then will be fast.

+### Working with the notebooks
+Pluto notebooks are reactive, like Excel: if you change a cell, all dependent ones are recalculated.
+You can re-run a cell with "Shift-Enter".